Benighter/sat-mobile/docs/ADMIN_NOTIFICATION_SYSTEM.md

 # Admin Notification System

+## Note on Admin Invites and Cross-Tenant Access

+When an administrator invites another administrator who already has their own members/bacentas (i.e., existing data under their church), accepting the invite will no longer demote them to a leader or change their church.
+Instead, a cross-tenant access link is created so the inviter can switch (view-as) into the invited admin’s church.
+This link is read-only by default unless upgraded separately.

 This document explains the Admin Notification System implemented for SAT Mobile, which allows admins to monitor their linked leaders' activities in real-time.

 ## Overview